Seoul Metropolitan Subway: Fares and ticketing

 The Seoul Metropolitan Subway system operates on a unified transportation fare system, meaning that subways and buses in Seoul, Incheon and Gyeonggi Province are treated as one system when it comes to fares.
 For example, a subway rider can transfer to any other line for free (with the exception of Shinbundang Line, EverLine and U Line, the latter two adding a flat charge of 200 and 300 won respectively).
 One can also transfer to any Seoul, Incheon, Gyeonggi-do, or some South Chungcheong Province city buses for free and get discounted fares on the more expensive express buses.

 In the case of Shinbundang Line, charges vary depending on the section used.
-The Sinsa - Gangnam section always charges 500 won, while the Gangnam - Jeongja section or the Jeongja - Gwanggyo section charges 1,000 won when used alone, and 1,400 altogether when used in conjunction with another.
+The Sinsa-Gangnam section always charges 500 won, while the Gangnam-Jeongja section or the Jeongja-Gwanggyo section charges 1,000 won when used alone, and 1,400 altogether when used in conjunction with another.
 In total, the maximum added fee one can be charged is 1,900 won, which can be achieved by using all three sections.

 From 1974 until 1985, the subway's fare system was distance-based and Edmondson railway tickets, originally introduced for the Korean railways during Japanese rule, were used for fare validation.
 In 1985, the fare system changed to a zone-based system and magnetic-stripe paper tickets were introduced to replace the Edmondson system.

 In 1996, the Seoul Metropolitan Subway became the first subway system in the world to roll out contactless smart cards, called Upass, for fare validation.
 These cards were issued up till October 2014, when they were discontinued in favour of the newer T-money cards.

-Currently, the fare system is distance-based and accepted payment methods are single-use tickets, transportation cards including T-money and Cash Bee.
+Currently, the fare system is distance-based and accepted payment methods are single-use tickets, transportation cards including T-money and EZL (formerly Cash Bee).
 Transportation cards can also be used on buses, taxis, convenience stores and many other popular retail places.
 Riders must tap in with a smartphone (KakaoPay and Samsung Pay/Wallet only), contactless-equipped credit or debit cards or other prepaid metro card at the entry gates.
 Popular methods of payments are using NFC-enabled Android smartphones (topped up or billed to the owner's credit/debit card via the T-money app) or credit or check (debit) cards with built-in RFID technology issued by the bank or card company.